What is a hip fracture?

 Who is affected by a hip fracture?

 About 90 percent of hip fractures happen to people over age 60.
 The incidence of hip fractures increases with age, doubling for each decade after age 50.
-Caucasians are affected two to three times more often than non-Caucasians primarily because of a higher rate of osteoporosis.
+Caucasians and Asians are more likely to be affected than others primarily because of a higher rate of osteoporosis.
 Osteoporosis (loss of bone tissue) is a disease that weakens bones.

 Why is a hip fracture so serious?